Dracko000/AIMB-X-VM/README.md

 git clone https://github.com/Dracko000/AIMB-X-VM.git

-2️⃣ IVM usage
+2️⃣ VM usage

 Go into a folder like the token/swap folder or another, change the .sync code to what you want.

 ---